Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 If the soap you are using doesn’t say palm oil, palm kernel oil, or red palm oil, it still may contain palm oil.
 Sodium Palmate is made using palm oil.

-For instance, these types of soaps include:
+For instance, these types of soaps still often contain palm oil ingredients:

 Castile soap – Read ingredients before you buy castile soap.
 Even leading brands contain palm oil and palm oil derivatives.